chrisreddington/song-bird/README.md

 # SONG BIRD 🐦🎤

-A Flappy Bird clone where your voice is the controller.
+Use your voice as the controller for your character.
 Sing to fly.
 Dodge the contribution graph.
 Try not to embarrass yourself.

 ## How it works